-- Recently then personality type and learning styles that govern then professional series.
-Theorize the role personality types and learning styles play in professional growth and leadership in midwifery and perinatal health - 3.
+- 2. Theorize the role personality types and learning styles play in professional growth and leadership in midwifery and perinatal health - 3.
 Analyze the 7 core values of the Social Change Model of Leadership Development - 4.
 Theorize how the framework of the Social Change Model can advance midwifery professionalization and perinatal health equity - 5.
 Articulate how the Imposter Syndrome can interfere with professional and leadership goals, and strategies for overcoming identified obstacles - 6.
 Develop and employ S.M.A.R.T. goals - 7.
 Identify evidence-based strategies for professional and writing success - 8.
 Articulate internal professional capacity and how graduate education can further the achievement of professional goals in midwifery